Eating Concerns Mentors

 - Concerned about yourself or a friend with eating concerns

 Note: ECMs are not a replacement for professional help (i.e., nutritionist, counselor, medical provider, etc.).
 ECMs provide support in addition to professional care.
+Eating Concerns Mentors are only available during the academic year.

 Who are ECMs?